A Commonsense

 What Is a Prenuptial Agreement?

 A prenuptial agreement is a legal document that details what assets each party brings to a marriage and how they should be handled in the event of the marriage’s end.
 (A similar document known as a cohabitation agreement exists for those who want to live together without marriage.)
-It’s particularly useful if one of the spouses has more assets or significantly higher earnings than the other or if one spouse plans to stay home and raise children rather than pursue a career.
+It’s particularly common where one of the spouses has more assets or anticipates receiving a large inheritance or some other gift.

 People often think setting up a prenuptial agreement means they don’t believe their marriage will last.
 That’s not at all the case.
 Many people end up not needing the prenup (as it’s called for short), but those who do may be glad they have it.
 It’s also a good way to have an open, honest discussion with a partner-to-be about the always difficult topic of finances and priorities.
 Think of it as somewhat similar to home insurance–you hope you never need it, but if something happens, you may be relieved it’s in place!